 It didn’t take very long to figure out that since joining Site and Space, I already had an inkling that Penang would be a research topic that I am going to focus on for the long haul.
 Unlike my other two field director colleagues, this is not my area of expertise.
-The only concession I possess is being Malaysian, and thereby have a good understanding of how to get things done.
-But one also discovers that very often, getting something done means knowing who to ask for help, what communities can you turn to?
-It seems like, besides the Penang team of site and space, I also have to find local ones.
+The only concession I possess is being Malaysian, and thereby have a good understanding of how to get things done locally.
+But one also discovers that very often, getting something done means knowing who to ask for help, what communities can you turn to.
+It seems like, besides having to rely on the experience of the Penang team in site and space, I also have to find local ones.

-Meanwhile, as the program was slowly taking shape, as the historian on the committee it fell on me to bridge the older members in the arts community with the younger ones.
+While the program was slowly taking shape, as the historian on the committee, it fell on me to bridge the older members in the arts community with the younger ones.
 Thinking back at how easily we as a committee complemented each others’ strengths and weaknesses, the experience of designing the symposium was nothing but pleasurable.

-While there were some speakers who we initially wanted on board regrettably could not participate, we felt that our final line up was representative enough to provide a loose chronology of Penang’s art history.
+While there were some speakers, who we initially wanted on board, could not participate in the symposium due to other commitments, we felt that our final line up was representative enough to provide a loose chronology of Penang’s art history.
 To find out more about the schedule and program, click here.

 After a period of deliberation, we decided to call the symposium, ‘Great New World 新大世界 دنيا راي بارو பெரிய புதிய உலகம் – from freeport to world heritage site’.
 In describing the aims of the symposium, I penned the following:

 What was Penang’s cultural history?
 How does this help us to understand the role that visual and performing arts play in Penang’s society today?
 What is the future we want to imagine for Penang’s art scene?
 Great New World is a one-day symposium with the aim to discover the world narratives that can be told from Penang.
 It is a ground-up initiative to discover Penang’s art historical consciousness over a series of presentations and conversations.